ysaied/ns_tgen/README.md

-# ns-tgen: Linux Namespace Traffic Generator
+# Linux Namespace Traffic Generator

-`ns-tgen` is a simple yet powerful traffic generator based on Linux network namespaces.
+`ns_tgen` is a simple yet powerful traffic generator based on Linux network namespaces.
 It is designed for testing firewalls, routers, and network appliances with **two flexible deployment options**.

 ---